• Skip to primary navigation

 • If the lids are made of metal DO NOT MICROWAVE the lids.
 Instead, place the lids in a pot of boiling water and boil for 5 minutes.

-Why not pin this homemade orange curd recipe recipe so you can make it later.
+Why not pin this homemade orange curd recipe recipe to one of your Pinterest boards so you can find it easily?
+Just click on the image belowl

 Do you enjoy making jams and preserves?
 I do.
-I think it is so satisfying making something from scratch rather than buying a jar in the supermarket.
-Perhaps you’d like to try these other homemade recipes:
+I think it is so satisfying to make something from scratch rather than buying a jar in the supermarket.
+Visit my sauces, dips and marinade recipes for other recipes.
+Here are a few to be going on with:

 An open jar of orange curd next to half an orange.